How to Get Sponsors for Your School Carnival

 With a list of potential sponsors in hand, it’s time to start thinking about how to approach and thank them for their generous donations.

 Before reaching out to sponsors, determine how you will acknowledge their contributions.
 Some great ideas for recognizing carnival sponsors include: branded signage alongside the activity they sponsor, an announcement at the event, social media recognition, and shoutouts in newsletters, web announcements, and flyers sent home in kids’ folders.
 Your school may have guidelines surrounding these options, so be sure to collaborate with school administrators to find those that work best for your event.

 Next, research the businesses you want to contact — do their websites list any guidelines for sponsorships?
 Are there online forms already available for sponsorship requests?
 Follow the posted guidelines, whenever they are available.

 If there are no official guidelines from the business, you’ll need to create a sponsorship request letter.
-Here’s a great guide for building your letter.
+Here’s a form letter you can use, or you can take a look at this great guide for building your own letter.
 Your letter needs to communicate how your event will utilize sponsor money and benefit the school, as well as how the business can benefit, too.
 Event shout-outs in various forums amount to advertising for sponsors, which is an important benefit to highlight.
 It’s fine to use an overall template for each sponsor letter, but you’ll find greater success if you tailor some portions to each business you contact.
 A school parent might donate for different reasons from a local business, for example.